Lancia: Lancia Ypsilon

 The Ypsilon is a premium 5-door supermini car produced since 2024.
 It is based on the CMP/e-CMP platform.
 It is a replacement for the Fiat 500 based model launched in 2011.
 Since 2017, it was only available in Italy, but in late 2024 it once again went on sale in select European markets as well.
 In the United Kingdom and Ireland it was previously sold as the Chrysler Ypsilon.

 For a long time, the Ypsilon has been the only Lancia car in production and only for sale in Italy, where it continued to be popular – it was the second best-selling car in Italy in 2019.
-The new, Peugeot-based Ypsilon is not selling as well, being more expensive and mostly a redesign of models sold by Stellantis under other brands.
+The new, Peugeot-based Ypsilon is not selling as well.
 Cumulative Italian sales for the first three months in 2025 were 2,926 units, down over 70 percent year-on-year.